The DESI DR1 Peculiar Velocity Survey: growth rate measurements from galaxy and momentum correlation functions: Results

-The consensus growth rate determination is consistent with the \textit{Planck} $\Lambda$CDM prediction $f\sigma_8 = 0.444$ \citep{PlanckCollab2018}.
-At the 1$\sigma$ level, our measurement also agrees with the DESI full-shape redshift-space distortion analysis of the BGS sample, which finds $f \sigma_8 = 0.38 \pm 0.09$ \citep{2025JCAP...09..008A}.
-Jointly fitting to this consensus low-redshift growth rate and the DESI DR1 full-shape clustering dataset, we measure gravitational growth index $\gamma_{\rm L} = 0.580^{+0.110}_{-0.110}$ \citep{FeiPV}, compared to the prediction $\gamma_{\rm L} \approx 0.55$ in general relativity.
+The consensus growth rate determination is consistent with the \textit{Planck} $\Lambda$CDM prediction measured at the effective redshift of our sample, $f\sigma_8(z=0.07) = 0.446$ \citep{PlanckCollab2018}.
+At the 1$\sigma$ level, our measurement also agrees with the DESI full-shape redshift-space distortion analysis of the BGS sample, which finds $f\sigma_8(z=0.295) = 0.38 \pm 0.09$ \citep{2025JCAP...09..008A}.
+We do note that the BGS full-shape measurement is made in the redshift range $0.1 < z < 0.4$, and so accesses clustering information that we do not but does not use peculiar velocity data.

+Jointly fitting our consensus low-redshift growth rate result and the DESI DR1 full-shape clustering dataset, we measure gravitational growth index $\gamma_{\rm L} = 0.580^{+0.110}_{-0.110}$ \citep{FeiPV}, in accordance with $\gamma_{\rm L} \approx 0.55$ as predicted by general relativity.